 In the cold months, I spend lots of time huddling for warmth between my kids and very little time in the kitchen.
 So when it comes to cooking, I need a recipe that fills me up for a long time, takes no more than one hour, and tastes delicious.
 Kabocha squash soup fits the bill.
 Enjoy the recipe below =)

-- 1 lb pork bones (blanch in boiling water with 1 teaspoon salt for 5 minutes, then rinse)
+1 lb pork bones or spare ribs cut into bite-size pieces (blanch in boiling water with 1 teaspoon salt for 5 minutes, then rinse)

-- 1-1/2 lbs kabocha squash flesh (with or without skin)
+1-1/2 lbs kabocha squash flesh cut into bite-size pieces (with or without skin)

-- Add pork bones.
+Add pork bones/ribs.
 Toss pork bones until evenly coated with garlic.

-- Season with salt, sugar, mushroom stock powder and black pepper.
+Season with salt, sugar, stock powder and black pepper.